Chisom-Okoli/Business-Performance-Customer-Insights-Dashboard/README.md

 - Microsoft Excel
 - Pivot Tables and Charts
 - Excel formulas and calculations
 - Dashboard layout and design techniques

+## Dashboard Preview

+Here is a snapshot of the **Business Performance & Customer Insights Dashboard** created in Excel:

+(images/dashboard.png)